 \begin{proposition} Let $f:\Omega \to \Omega'$ be a $K$-quasiconformal map from a quasiconvex domain $\Omega \neq \mathbb{H}^1$ onto a domain $\Omega' \neq \mathbb{H}^1$.
 Then, there exist constants $0<c_1<c_2<\infty$ and $0<c(K)<1$ such that for all $x\in \Omega$ and all $0<r<c(K) a_f(x) d_s(x,\partial \Omega)$ one has

 \end{proposition}

 \begin{proof} Let us assume that $\Omega$ is $L$-quasiconvex for some constant $L\geq 1$.
-The upper bound for $ \mu_{\varrho}(B(x,r))$ has already been established in the first part of the proof of Proposition \ref{p:a_f_conf_density} (and this holds in fact for any $r>0$).
-Let us therefore consider the lower bound.
+By Proposition \ref{p:a_f_conf_density}, it suffices to prove the lower bound for $\mu_{\varrho}(B(x,r))$.
 If $c(K)$ is chosen as in the proof of Proposition \ref{p:a_f_conf_density}, that is, as in \eqref{eq:c(K)}, then we know already that the Harnack inequality for $a_f$ holds on $B_s(x,r/(Ca_f(x)L ))$.
 Thus, for all points $z$ in this ball, we find

 where we have used in the last step the assumption that $\Omega$ is $L$-quasiconvex.
 The above estimate shows that

 and hence

 which concludes the proof. \end{proof}